 Note: An RFP may be cancelled by the ISO at any time if, for example, system needs change.

-See the 2017 Prior Year List of Projects Designated to the PTOs—a list of transmission projects for which Participating Transmission Owners (PTOs) were designated as the entity responsible for construction and ownership, following the performance of solutions studies, per Section 4.1(j)(iii) of Attachment K of the Open Access Transmission Tariff.
+View the Prior Year List of Projects Designated to the PTOs—a list of transmission projects for which Participating Transmission Owners (PTOs) were designated as the entity responsible for construction and ownership, following the performance of solutions studies, per Section 4.1(j)(iii) of Attachment K of the Open Access Transmission Tariff.